kricsp/program0/README.md

 - Anything you would like the grader to know

 # Assignment Description
-## Project 0 - Getting Familiar with Your Environment
+## Program 0 - Getting Familiar with Your Environment
 ### Due Date: 5:00 p.m., August 31st, 2018

 *All programs will be tested on the machines in the Q22 lab.
 If your code does not run on the system in this lab, it is considered non-functioning EVEN IF IT RUNS ON YOUR PERSONAL COMPUTER.
 Always check that your code runs on the lab machines before submitting.*

 ### Driver Code and Test Files

-* project0.py
+* program0.c

 ### Grading Rubric